frypatch/The-Price-of-Remembering/book/CHAPTER_34.md

 “Wil?”
 My voice came out hoarse.

-“Here.”
-Coughing.
+Coughing answered me first.
+Then, “Here.”

 “Sim?”

 “Still breathing.”
-Sim’s voice, rough with dust.
-“Kvothe?”
+Sim’s voice came rough with dust.

-“Whole.”

 I pushed myself up on trembling arms.
 Above us, a ragged hole gaped where ceiling had been.
 Blue morning light poured through, illuminating the dust that still hung in the air.
 The edges looked wrong, unstable, like the rest might fall at any moment.
 Debris littered the floor.
 The tower had held, but barely.